logind.conf - Man Page

 Configuration Directories and Precedence

 The default configuration is set during compilation, so configuration is only needed when it is necessary to deviate from those defaults.
-The main configuration file is either in /usr/lib/systemd/ or /etc/systemd/ and contains commented out entries showing the defaults as a guide to the administrator.
-Local overrides can be created by creating drop-ins, as described below.
-The main configuration file can also be edited for this purpose (or a copy in /etc/ if it's shipped in /usr/) however using drop-ins for local configuration is recommended over modifications to the main configuration file.
+The main configuration file is loaded from one of the listed directories in order of priority, only the first file found is used: /etc/systemd/, /run/systemd/, /usr/local/lib/systemd/ [1], /usr/lib/systemd/.
+The vendor version of the file contains commented out entries showing the defaults as a guide to the administrator.
+Local overrides can also be created by creating drop-ins, as described below.
+The main configuration file can also be edited for this purpose (or a copy in /etc/ if it's shipped under /usr/), however using drop-ins for local configuration is recommended over modifications to the main configuration file.

 When packages need to customize the configuration, they can install drop-ins under /usr/.
 Files in /etc/ are reserved for the local administrator, who may use this logic to override the configuration files installed by vendor packages.
 Drop-ins have to be used to override package drop-ins, since the main configuration file has lower precedence.
-It is recommended to prefix all filenames in those subdirectories with a two-digit number and a dash, to simplify the ordering of the files.
-This also defined a concept of drop-in priority to allow distributions to ship drop-ins within a specific range lower than the range used by users.
+It is recommended to prefix all filenames in those subdirectories with a two-digit number and a dash, to simplify the ordering.
+This also defines a concept of drop-in priorities to allow OS vendors to ship drop-ins within a specific range lower than the range used by users.
 This should lower the risk of package drop-ins overriding accidentally drop-ins defined by users.
+It is recommended to use the range 10-40 for drop-ins in /usr/ and the range 60-90 for drop-ins in /etc/ and /run/, to make sure that local and transient drop-ins take priority over drop-ins shipped by the OS vendor.

 To disable a configuration file supplied by the vendor, the recommended way is to place a symlink to /dev/null in the configuration directory in /etc/, with the same filename as the vendor configuration file.